oliweisy99/BBCBlackJack/README.md

 1. Download the zip file of the project via github
    1. Click the green '<> Code' dropdown button
    2. Click "Download Zip"
-2. Open a terminal window and navigate to the project using the `cd` command.
+2. Open a terminal window and navigate to the PurePythonProject directory using the `cd` command.
-3. Run the code using this command `python3 BlackJack.py`
+3. Run the code using this command in the terminal: `python3 BlackJack.py`

 It's as simple as that!